 We will be posting more holiday marketing tips in the upcoming weeks.

 It is generally good practice to ask shoppers to leave a review after they have made a purchase from your store.
-Also think of asking loyal and long-term shoppers who have not made a purchase in a while.
+Touch base after a few day or a week to make sure that they are enjoying/ have enjoyed using your products.
+Also remember to ask loyal and long-term shoppers who have not made a purchase in a while.

 How you ask for reviews is equally as important as when you ask for them – which brings us to the next point.